raatztober/techinterview-github/README.md

 Candidate: Lucas Raatz

-Date of submission: 04/1_/2017
+Date of submission: 04/16/2017

-*info dump about project here*

 ##Instructions for running project:
-1. Do the thing
+1. Pull the project onto your computer.
-2. Tap banana
-3. Excellent
-	...
+2. Run index.html in your browser.
+The page should show up and .css/JQuery files should be pulled properly from the directory.

+-My dashboard is designed to re-align itself depending on the size of your browser window (with exception of the actual JSON data).
+-As you will see, I was able to use JQuery/Ajax to successfully pull the JSON data; however, I was unable to get the actual values show in the time that I had.
+The categories line up exactly with the JSON upon inspection, but instead of showing the actual value, it merely displays the category of the value (i.e. "user: jxbubba" will show "object Object" rather than "jxbubba").

-Thank you for giving me the opportunity to show my skills, and I hope to hear from you soon!
+Thank you for giving me this opportunity, and I hope to hear from you soon!

 ########################